Find Grad Schools

 17 Yearly Graduations

-North Carolina State University comes in at #2 on our list of the most popular colleges offering master's degrees in physical sciences (other).
+North Carolina State University is the 2nd most popular school in the nation for students seeking a master's degree in other physical science.
 Each year, around 36,000 students seeking various degrees attend the university.
 The average in-state tuition for full-time undergraduates is $6,535 per year, while in-state graduate students, on average, pay $9,095 per year.
-For the 2020-2021 academic year, 17 master's degrees were handed out to physical sciences (other) majors at NC State.
-Of these students, 35% were women and 12% were members of underrepresented racial-ethnic groups.
+During the most recent year for which we have data, 17 people received their master's degree in other physical science from NC State.

 #3